.

 Montmartre

 Hilltop neighborhood famous for Sacré-Cœur, artists at Place du Tertre, and a charming village-like atmosphere.
+Article about staying in Montmartre.

 Spotlight: 5th Arrondissement